 - Notify those around you.
 Make sure others received the alert.
 Their phones may be on silent or they may not be enrolled in the Maroon Alert system. - Get to a safe place.
 If the danger or hazard is not near you, continue to stay in a safe place.
-If you feel you are not in a safe place, quickly and calmly get to safety. - Stay safe and wait for updates/instructions.
-Follow @MaroonAlert further for instructions and monitor conditions.
-Do not share or retweet information unverified from sources.
+If you feel you are not in a safe place, quickly and calmly get to safety. - Stay safe and wait for updates/ instructions.
+Follow @MaroonAlert for further instructions and to monitor conditions.
+Do not share or retweet information from unverified sources.